EggGordo/Esplora-Servo-Joystick-Control/README.md

 # Esplora-Servo-Joystick-Control

-This program moves two servo's acording to the joystick's X and Y position
+This program moves two servos acording to the joystick's X and Y position

 I found the pin readouts on this [website](http://www.pighixxx.com/test/portfolio-items/esplora/?portfolioID=314#prettyPhoto)